RelentlessNC/Team_Profile_Generator/README.md

 - getRole() // Overridden to return 'Intern'

 Finally, although it’s not a requirement, you should consider adding validation to ensure that user input provided is in the proper expected format.

-## Grading Requirements

-NOTE
-If a Challenge assignment submission is marked as “0”, it is considered incomplete and will not count towards your graduation requirements.
-Examples of incomplete submissions include the following:

-- A repository that has no code
-- A repository that includes a unique name but nothing else
-- A repository that includes only a README file but nothing else
-- A repository that only includes starter code

-This Challenge is graded based on the following criteria:

-### Deliverables: 15%

-- A sample HTML file generated using the application must be submitted.
-- Your GitHub repository containing your application code.

-### Walkthrough Video: 32%

-- A walkthrough video that demonstrates the functionality of the Team Profile Generator and passing tests must be submitted, and a link to the video should be included in your README file.
-- The walkthrough video must show all four tests passing from the command line.
-- he walkthrough video must demonstrate how a user would invoke the application from the command line.
-- The walkthrough video must demonstrate how a user would enter responses to all of the prompts in the application.
-- The walkthrough video must demonstrate a generated HTML file that matches the user input.

-### Technical Acceptance Criteria: 40%

-- Satisfies all of the preceding acceptance criteria plus the following:
-  - Uses the Inquirer package (Links to an external site.).
-  - Uses the Jest package (Links to an external site.) for a suite of unit tests.
-- The application must have these classes: Employee, Manager, Engineer, and Intern.

-### Repository Quality: 13%

-- Repository has a unique name.
-- Repository follows best practices for file structure and naming conventions.
-- Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.
-- Repository contains multiple descriptive commit messages.
-- Repository contains a high-quality README with description and a link to a walkthrough video.

-### How to Submit the Challenge

-You are required to submit the following for review:

-- A walkthrough video demonstrating the functionality of the application and passing tests.
-- A sample HTML file generated using your application.
-- The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project.

-NOTE
-You are allowed to miss up to two Challenge assignments and still earn your certificate.
-If you complete all Challenge assignments, your lowest two grades will be dropped.
-If you wish to skip this assignment, click Next, and move on to the next Module.

-Comments are disabled for graded submissions in BootCamp Spot.
-If you have questions about your feedback, please notify your instructional staff or the Student Success Manager.
-If you would like to resubmit your work for an improved grade, you can use the Resubmit Assignment button to upload new links.
-You may resubmit up to three times for a total of four submissions.